Pithikos/darkcortex/README.md

 2. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or Jekyll locally).

 ## Develop

-Aperture was built with [Jekyll](http://jekyllrb.com/) version 3.7.2, but should support newer versions as well.

-Install the dependencies with [Bundler](http://bundler.io/):

 Install the dependencies with [Bundler](http://bundler.io/):